fsharp/fslang-design/RFCs/FS-1090-Generic-struct-type-whose-fields-are-all-unmanaged-types-is-unmanaged.md

 [summary]: #summary

-Allow generic structs to be `unmanaged` at construction if all fields are `unmanaged` types, so they can be used where `unmanaged` constraint is applied.
+Allow generic structs to be `unmanaged` at construction if all fields are `unmanaged` types.

 # Motivation